ambiorix-web/slighe/README.md

 :traffic_light: __Lengthy Explanation__

-Internally ambiorix must path to with patterns.
+Internally ambiorix must match paths with patterns.
 That is, if the user wants to handle `app$get("/:path")` (see parameters) then regular expressions must be used.
 The current implementation works for probably 99% of cases